mxio/team-collaboration-app/encyclopedia-entries/4-direction.md

 CSS property for direction of text

 `Direction` is a CSS property used as a way to change the direction of text flow.
 The default direction is left to right, but this property allows changing the direction to right to left.
-This property is usually used with the `unicode-bidi` property to allow display of different languages on the same document that may need to flow righ to left instead.
+This property is usually used with the `unicode-bidi` property to allow display of different languages on the same document that may need to flow right to left instead.

 ## Syntax